mulesoft-labs/raml-for-jax-rs/annotations.md

  * QueryParam,FormParam,PathParam,HeaderParam
  * DELETE,GET,HEAD,OPTIONS,POST,PUT
  * DefaultValue

+This annotations have exactly same semantic meaning as in JaxRs

 CookieParam and MatrixParam are not supported because it is not clear how they should be reflected in RAML

 Swagger Annnotations:
  * ApiResponse
  * ApiResponses

+When this annotations exist we are able to determine possible response codes and documentation from them.

 Validation annotations:
  * NotNull